dormakaba Modern Slavery Statement 2020/21

 The segment Key & Wall Solutions features a high-performance range of key blanks and mechanical, electronic and (semi)-industrial key-cutting and origination machines.
 In addition, the portfolio also covers automotive solutions such as vehicle keys, transponders as well as key programming devices and duplication equipment.
 The segment also specializes in partitioning systems with its two product groups Acoustic Movable Partitions (both vertical and horizontal) and Glass Horizontal Sliding Walls.
 Partitions are available from a manual application to fully automatic / electronic walls.

 The most utilized raw material types include brass, zinc, aluminum, nickel silver, high-alloy special steels and glass.
 Indirect expenditures consist predominantly of capital goods and services.
-The global purchasing volume of dormakaba corresponds to approximately 48% of total sales.
-The number of active suppliers for goods and services is approximately 26,500 focused in Europe (50%), North America (20%), and Asia (13%).
+The global purchasing volume of dormakaba corresponds to approximately 47% of total sales.
+The number of active suppliers for goods and services is approximately 25,600 with spend focused in Europe (47%), North America (26%), and Asia (18%).
+In the financial year 2020/21, dormakaba launched an initiative to consolidate and reduce the supplier base in order to leverage synergies, build strong supplier relationships and support better due diligence processes.

 I. dormakaba Code of Conduct